marklauter/plumber/README.md

     - `InvokeAsync` must return a `Task`
     - `InvokeAsync` must take `RequestContext<TRequest, TResponse>` as its first argument
 1. Within your middleware delegates or class implementations, always invoke `next` to pass the request context to the next delegate in the pipeline.
-1. Always call `context.CancelationToken.ThrowIfCancellationRequested()` to check for cancellation requests before processing the request or invoking `next`.
+1. Always call `context.CancellationToken.ThrowIfCancellationRequested()` to check for cancellation requests before processing the request or invoking `next`.
 1. To terminate or "short circuit" the pipeline, don't invoke `next`.
 1. Set the `Response` property on the `RequestContext<TRequest, TResponse>` argument to return a value from the pipeline execution.